What is a Pinched Nerve?

 A pinched nerve is caused by too much pressure being applied to the nerve by surrounding tissue.

-Below you will find the most common causes of a pinched nerve:
+Below you will find the most common causes:

 Pinched Nerve Symptoms